 Spandrel Panels

-Spandrel panels are prefabricated elements that fill in the space between the top of one floor and the bottom of another, often concealed above a suspended ceiling or below a raised floor.
-We commonly use them to conceal structural components or serve as a decorative architectural feature.
-In the realm of roof truss manufacturing, spandrel panels often provide an efficient solution for completing gable ends and separating adjacent sections of buildings.
+Spandrel panels serve as prefabricated elements that fill the space between the top of one floor and the underside of the next.
+Builders often hide these panels above suspended ceilings or below raised floors.
+They frequently conceal structural components or function as decorative architectural features.
+In roof truss manufacturing, spandrel panels efficiently complete gable ends and separate sections of a building.

 Floor Joists